p-leroy/g3point_python/NOTES.md

 ellipsoid.implicit_to_explicit(ellipsoid_parameters)

-twi times consecutively, the first time it works, the second time it does not work.
+two times consecutively, the first time it works, the second time it does not work.